0x5d/0x5d.github.io/content/posts/rfcs/rfc-template.md

 ### Detailed design
 This is where you go into the weeds, listing all the finer-grained changes that your solution requires.
 Don't be afraid to be precise and specific - the previous sections were about showing a bird's eye view of the puzzle, but this is where you show what the pieces are and how they fit together.

+### Costs
+Nothing is free!
+What is the cost of implementing your proposal?

+### Risks
+Go over any factors which could put your plan in danger, as well as any mitigation strategies.

 ## Alternatives